 By avoiding these common mistakes, you can help ensure that your crested gecko sheds their skin safely and comfortably, promoting their overall health and well-being.

-Recommended Reading: Is My Leopard Gecko Overweight?
+Recommended Reading: Should I Spray My Leopard Gecko With Water?

 Tips to Help Your Crested Gecko Through the Shedding Phase